ottenwbe/bosh-install/README.md

 ### Cleaning Up ###

-You can clean up everything by defining and calling a second script ```destroy.sh```.
+You can clean up all AWS resources by defining and calling a second script ```destroy.sh```.
-As you can see, I rely on the outputs from our terraform deployment earlier and the aws keys in terraform.tfvars to fetch all relevant parameters for the destruction.
+As you can see in the code snippet below, you can rely on the outputs from our terraform deployment earlier and the aws keys in terraform.tfvars to fetch all relevant parameters for the destruction.
 With this information the script can ssh to the jumpbox in order to delete the bosh-director.
 The terraform destroy command will cleanup the rest for us.